zwoefler/data-is-aweseome/DATA_PROJECTS/parkleitsystem/README.md

 The `parkhouse_occupation` key is ordered by the `timestamp` in ascending order!
 If the parkhouse data already exists:
 - append the data to `parkhouse_occupation`

-# How to?
-- Run every five minutes to build a dataset
-- Have the resulting file as a JSON in the data/ directory!

-- Build GitHub Action every five minutes
-- Run scrape_parkleitsystem.py --> data to <timestamp.json>, if timestamp.json already exists, skip

 # 🚧 Work in Progress